junxit/us-congress-bills-115/bill.md

   > - **(A)** using technology to enable users to find, evaluate, organize, create, and communicate information; and
   > - **(B)** developing digital citizenship and the responsible use of technology.

-- **(2)** in paragraph (5), by striking “by the Secretary of the InteriorInterior”.;
+- **(2)** in paragraph (5), by striking “by the Secretary of the Interior”.
-- **(3)** by redesignating paragraphs (7) and (8) as paragraphs (8) and (9), respectively; and
-- **(4)** by inserting after paragraph (6) the following:
-  > - **(7)** *Institution of higher education* The term institution of higher education means an institution of higher education as defined under section 101 of the Higher Education Act of 1965 (20 U.S.C.
-1001).

 ## § 3.
 Director of the Institute

 Section 204 (20 U.S.C.
 9103) is amended—

-- **(1)** in subsection (a)(2), by inserting “, except that if a successor to the Director has not been appointed by the President, by and with the advice and consent of the Senate, as of the date of expiration of the Director’s term, the Director may serve for not more than 1 additional year until a successor has been appointed and confirmed under paragraph (1) for not more than 1 additional year or until a successor is appointed and confirmed, whichever is earlier” before before the period;
+- **(1)** in subsection (a)(2), by inserting “, except that if a successor to the Director has not been appointed by the President, by and with the advice and consent of the Senate, as of the date of expiration of the Director’s term, the Director may serve for not more than 1 additional year or until a successor is appointed and confirmed, whichever is earlier” before the period;
 - **(2)** in subsection (f)—
   - **(A)** by striking paragraph (1) and inserting the following:
     > - **(1)** programs and activities under the Elementary and Secondary Education Act of 1965 (including programs and activities under subparts 2 and 3 of part B of title II, and parts A and B of title IV, of such Act);